vietvohoangnashtech/nx-react-micro-fe/DOCKER.md

 # Build all services
 docker compose build

+docker compose build --parallel
+# --parallel is used to perform build in parallel to improve build time.

 # Build a specific service
 docker compose build shell
 docker compose build login